 Appointment 3: Autism, Sensory processing difficulties, Language Delay

-I go straight on to a video call about a new 5 year old on the autistic spectrum.
+I go straight on to a video call about a new autistic 5 year old.
 I talk to both his parents and observe him too.
 It is a first appointment and they are looking for homeopathic help focusing particularly on his sensory processing sensitivities and language delay.
 I learn that he has made progress with a biomedical doctor and occupational therapist but they are hoping for more, particularly as he is not talking yet.
-He has a significant history of conventional medications including antibiotics and anaesthetics and we discuss the possible benefits of some homeopathic detox work.
+He has a significant history of conventional medications including antibiotics and anaesthetics and we discuss the possible benefits of some remedies to help rebalance his system after these.
 We agree to start with a remedy matched to him overall to stimulate healing, alongside remedies to address his severe constipation.
-I am hoping to see an improvement in this so that he is in a better position to get benefit from detoxing.
+I am hoping to see an improvement in this so that he is in a better position to get benefit from future remedies.

 Appointment 4: Lingering Virus